-The requirements and specific learning objectives for each individual elective can be found in the elective catalog's course description.
-The elective course director or designee will assign a grade based on successful completion of the elective's requirements and overall student performance.
-The grading is four tiers: Honors/High Pass/Pass/Fail/Incomplete.
+The requirements and specific learning objectives for each individual elective can be found in the electives catalog's course description.
+The individual course director or designee will assign a grade based on successful completion of the elective's requirements and overall student performance.
+The grading is four tiers: Honors/High Pass/Pass/Fail, with a temporary Incomplete option in certain circumstances as per COM-P policy.